jsiegenthaler/homebridge-eosstb/README.md

 * **password**: Your password associated with your TV provider's account.
 Mandatory.

 * **settopboxId**: Your settopbox id.
 Only needed if you have more than one EOS box, so that the plugin can control the correct box.
-The id is shown in the HomeBridge log and is in the format 3C36E4-EOSSTB-00xxxxxxxxxx (xxxxxxxxxx is actually your CA code)
+The id is shown in the HomeBridge log and is in the format 3C36E4-EOSSTB-00xxxxxxxxxx (xxxxxxxxxx is actually your CA code).
+Optional, defaults to the first detected settopbox id in the mqtt traffic if not found.

 * **playPauseButton**: The command issued to the EOS Box when the Play/Pause button (**>||**) in the iOS remote is tapped.
 Normally MediaPause.
 Optional, defaults to MediaPause if not found.